-- This document must be completed using a BLUE PEN. - At this station, you should have access to your assessment notes (but not the assessment overview), and the planning and implementation documentation.
+- This document must be completed using a GREEN PEN. - At this station, you should have access to your assessment, planning and implementation documentation.
 If not, please ask the examiner for it.

 Jordan Singh has a painful injury on the arm which occurred 2 days ago after falling over in the preschool playground.
 Jordan is also suffering with pyrexia and poor oral intake.
 Jordan was admitted into the paediatric assessment unit accompanied by his parent at 09:00, when you completed an A to E assessment and a paediatric early warning score (PEWS).